dx-games-1339/dx-games-1339.github.io/ironbound/documentation_v24.md

 The Greedy trait increases a character's base rate by 10%, applied before the level multiplier.

-Food and supplies consumed during expeditions are tracked separately from upkeep — a group on a long expedition requires adequate food packed at departure or a resupply group sent after them (see Section 9.2).
-Running out of food in the field causes hunger to progress through increasingly severe stages, applying mounting penalties to strength, dexterity, perception, and loyalty, and ultimately resulting in death if left unresolved (see Section 5.6).
-This does not interact with the monthly upkeep payment directly.

 ### 5.8 Race

 Every character has a **race** characteristic assigned at initialisation and fixed for the character's lifetime.
 Race determines which wound types a character can receive and which other standard status effects apply to them.
 Characters of the same race share an identical wound table and status effect table.

-Race is a data-driven definition — each race specifies its full set of progressive wound sequences, stackable wound types, special wound types, and any race-specific status effects.
+Race is a data-driven definition — each race specifies its full set of progressive wound sequences, stackable wound types, and any race-specific status effects.
 The damage pipeline (Section 4.9) selects wounds from the character's race wound table when applying damage.

 **Human race — wound table:**

 The following wound sets are defined for human characters.
-This is the reference wound table for all human recruits and all human animals in v1.
+This is the reference wound table for all human recruits in v1.

 *Progressive wounds — left arm:*